Spring Planting Checklist by Zone (2026)

 This is a general guide — your exact dates depend on your zone and local conditions.
 Our planting calendar calculates specific dates for all 50+ crops based on your zip code.
 Bookmark it and check back throughout the season.

-For a printed, region-specific version of this checklist with additional detail on variety selection, pest management, and month-by-month garden tasks, the Harvest Home Guides books are an excellent resource.
+For a printed, region-specific version of this checklist with additional detail on variety selection, pest management, and month-by-month garden tasks, the our regional guides books are an excellent resource.
 Each regional guide includes planting schedules customized to your zone range.
-Browse the collection on Amazon.
+Browse the full collection on our regional guides page.

 🌱 Ready to Plan Your Garden?